Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/support.md

 ### Framework Support

-You can get support for framework related question at their [discord server](https://discord.gg/j2Mtcny) or raise issue at their [Github](https://github.com/bootstrap-vue/bootstrap-vue) repo.
+To get support for framework related question, raise issue at their [Github](https://github.com/mui-org/material-ui) repo.

 Good candidates for framework support are:

-1. How to use x component (x means any BootstrapVue Component)
+1. How to use x component (x means any MUI Component)
 2. x component not working as expected

 ### Third Party Package Support